Data Dashboard

 Data notes

 Death investigations conducted by the Marin County Sheriff-Coroner for drug overdoses may take six months to a year, leading to delays in tallies of fatal events.
-Therefore, 2022 data will not be complete until the end of 2023.
+2023 data is now available with a few additional records under investigation and it presents an unchanged trend in the number of overdose deaths compared to 2022.
 These records include both intentional and unintentional overdoses.
-Results are updated the first week of each month.
+Results are updated each month.

 * Counts are not mutually exclusive, meaning one overdose event can include multiple types of drugs.

-Data Source: NARCAN® vending machine data are provided by Behavioral Health and Recovery Services (BHRS), Department of Health and Human Services
+Data Source: Naloxone vending machine data are provided by Behavioral Health and Recovery Services (BHRS), Department of Health and Human Services (HHS)

 Data Source: California Controlled Substance Utilization Review and Evaluation System (CURES), California Prescription Drug Monitoring Program (PDMP)